-I enjoy using my knowledge to assist and support vulnerable adults with the issues affecting their lives – from where someone should live, their community care needs and managing their finances to arranging pet therapy or a shopping trip.
+I have a particular interest in protecting and voicing the rights of the vulnerable.
+I enjoy using my knowledge to assist and support adults with the issues affecting their lives – from where someone should live, their community care needs and managing their finances to arranging pet therapy or a shopping trip.
 I feel privileged to be invited into the lives of clients, to build a relationship with them and be placed in a position of trust to act on their behalf and assist in supporting their best interests.

 I am privileged to assist the team in a wide range of cases, including:

 - Deputyship applications to the Court of Protection on behalf of lay (e.g. family members) and professional Deputies.

 - Providing ongoing support to Attorneys (appointed under Enduring or Lasting Powers of Attorney) and Deputies on how to ensure that they comply with the legal duties they have towards the individual they act on behalf of.

 - Meeting and supporting clients who we represent under our Professional Deputy Service to ensure that their wishes and views are always sought and embedded in our service and that any decisions our Professional Deputies make on their behalf is in their best interests.

 - Gifting applications to the Court of Protection.

 - Trustee applications to the Court of Protection.